HappyRay/testscribe/README.md

-# TestScribe
+# TestScribe for Python

+Unit test made easy

-A tool to make unit testing easier by automating the boring and repetitive parts.
+A tool to make python unit testing easier by automating the boring and repetitive parts.